 Tag Archives: Eminent Domain

-The Special Use Property Appraisal (With insertions of opinion as to the appraisal of a religious property) The California Bureau of Real Estate Appraisers Practice Act defines an appraisal the act or process of developing an opinion of value for real property, and does not include an opinion given by a real estate licensee or engineer or land surveyor in the ordinary course of his or her business.
-The standards used within the appraisal profession are set forth in the Uniform Standards of Professional Appraisal Practice (USPAP) which were developed […]
+Special use appraisals determine property value when a property’s use is restricted by zoning, nonprofit operations, or legal limitations, making accurate valuation essential.
+The California Bureau of Real Estate Appraisers Practice Act defines an appraisal the act or process of developing an opinion of value for real property, and does not include an opinion given by a real estate licensee or engineer or land surveyor in the ordinary course of his or her business.
+The standards used within the appraisal profession are set forth in the Uniform Standards of Professional […]

 Read More